freqtrade/freqtrade/docs/includes/pairlists.md

 Additionally, [`AgeFilter`](#agefilter), [`PrecisionFilter`](#precisionfilter), [`PriceFilter`](#pricefilter), [`ShuffleFilter`](#shufflefilter), [`SpreadFilter`](#spreadfilter) and [`VolatilityFilter`](#volatilityfilter) act as Pairlist Filters, removing certain pairs and/or moving their positions in the pairlist.

 If multiple Pairlist Handlers are used, they are chained and a combination of all Pairlist Handlers forms the resulting pairlist the bot uses for trading and backtesting.
 Pairlist Handlers are executed in the sequence they are configured.
-You should always configure either `StaticPairList` or `VolumePairList` as the starting Pairlist Handler.
+You can define either `StaticPairList`, `VolumePairList`, `ProducerPairList`, `RemotePairList` or `MarketCapPairList` as the starting Pairlist Handler.

 Inactive markets are always removed from the resulting pairlist.
 Explicitly blacklisted pairs (those in the `pair_blacklist` configuration setting) are also always removed from the resulting pairlist.